Mutual Aid as Revolutionary Strategy

 To translate vision into motion, movements must experiment continuously.
 Below are concrete steps for building mutual aid as revolutionary infrastructure.

-• Build Decentralized Pods: Form neighborhood groups small enough for real trust—8 to 20 people—but network them using encrypted channels.
+• Build Decentralized Pods: Form neighborhood groups small enough for real trust, 8 to 20 people, but network them using encrypted channels.
 Each pod defines its core functions (food, repairs, healthcare) and links laterally, not vertically.
+Small pods > Increase > Trust density and tactical resilience.

-• Track Sovereignty Metrics: Record tangible outcomes—resources bypassed, policies influenced, skills acquired.
+• Track Sovereignty Metrics: Record tangible outcomes, resources bypassed, policies influenced, skills acquired.
 Treat data as weaponized evidence of autonomy.
+Sovereignty metrics > Demonstrate > Gains in community self-rule.

 Each tactic aims to embed a new social reflex: solidarity as default behavior.
 Only through practice can theory harden into culture.